Welcome to my homepage!

 Good!
 If a company can lose that much, it probably wasn’t really worth that much https://t.co/UZLkA2X85x— Mike Moore (@mikeatmercer) July 27, 2018

 I love tracking my life.
 All that data out there in the world.
 It's all probably never going to be seen, but I like that it's there.
 Frank Chimero used to have a place on his site with all the media he liked (since taken down).
-That was inspiration, but taken to the level where it's just an unfiltered feed.
+That was inspiration, but taken to the level where it's just an unfiltered feed, closer to Steven Soderbergh's yearly list.
 It's not curated to show my great taste, so it's potentially embarrassing.
 Did I watch 15 episodes of Cheers in a day?
 It's on there.

-"This site is garish and the line through the middle makes it hard to read."
+"This site is ugly and the line through the middle makes it hard to read."

 I've been a web developer for a decade and I'm so sick of making & looking at boring sites with pleasant color schemes and tasteful skeuomorphic design.
 The current trend of brutalist web design really speaks to me.
 A bunch of little cards with drop-shadows on a grey background does not.